ludocode/onramp/docs/virtual-machine.md

-### Program Break
+### Heap Start Address

-The program break is the address of one past the last byte in the program, which is the first byte of free memory usable by the program.
-In other words it's the start of the heap, which programs typically use for `malloc()`.
+The heap start is the address of the first byte of the initial free memory region provided by the VM.
+In other words it's the start of the heap, because programs typically use it as backing for their own memory allocator (e.g. `malloc()`.)

-### System Call Table
+### System Call Table Address

-The system call table field contains the address of the [System Call Table][system-call-table].
+The system call table address field contains the address of the [System Call Table][system-call-table].
 The number of entries in the table is contained in the [System Call Count](#system-call-count) field of the process info table.